 - Residents that receive the City’s curbside collection service can use one of the yard waste coupons that are mailed out with the annual collection calendar.

 - Additional charges may apply for larger diameter stumps and branches.

 - A gate charge will apply for those without a coupon or for those dropping off food waste.

 Larger stumps and branches are best handled by a tree service contractor or residents can bring these items to Net Zero Waste Abbotsford for a charge.
 Information on hours and rates are available on the Net Zero Waste Abbotsford website or call 604-557-7065.

 You can cut down on the amount of garbage generated by recycling and composting as much as possible.
 Find out whether an item is recyclable, compostable or garbage by searching for your item in the Waste Wizard.
-Please see below for common materials that are accepted with curbside garbage.
+Please see below for common materials that are accepted in your grey cart.

 Seasonal Curbside Tips

-Residents can put their pumpkins directly into their compostables container for curbside collection.
+Residents can put their pumpkins directly into their green compost cart for curbside collection.
 Please ensure you remove candles and non-compostable decorations.
 Painted pumpkins are not accepted.

 Pumpkins can also be taken directly to the Net Zero Waste Abbotsford composting facility for free.
 The composting facility is located at 5050 Gladwin Rd.
 Contact Net Zero Waste Abbotsford at 604-604-557-7065 for more information.